 Our common stock is currently quoted on Nasdaq Capital Market under the symbol "AGRI", and warrants under the symbol "AGRIW".
-Trading in our common stock has historically lacked consistent volume, and the market price has been volatile.
+The market price has been volatile.

-On March 13, 2023, the closing price for our common stock as reported on the Nasdaq Capital Market was \$0.87 per share.
+On March 29, 2024, the closing price for our common stock as reported on the Nasdaq Capital Market was \$0.18 per share.